ZenetGame/ZenetApi/README.md

 # ZenetApi

-Deprecated after deploting to Testnet, use AleoFrontend.
+Deprecated after deploying to Testnet, use AleoFrontend.